For families

 • Community based research, where families can register their interest to be involved in a research project that interests them

-• Collaborative research, which may be conducted in partnership with one of our research partners such as the Telethon Kids Institute.
+• Collaborative research, which may be conducted in partnership with one of our research partners such as The Kids Research Institute Australia.

 You can explore the broad range of research happening at CAHS in our Clinical Research Overview